-- 1. to elect three directors; - to authorize the sale of Voting Common Stock or Nonvoting Common Stock from time to time to GenAmerica Corporation, a significant shareholder of the Company, or its affiliates; and - to transact such other and further business, if any, as properly may be brought before the meeting.
+- 1. - to elect three directors; to authorize the sale of Voting Common Stock or Non-voting Common Stock from time to time to GenAmerica 2.
+Corporation, a significant shareholder of the Company, to transact such other and further business, if any, - З. as properly may be brought before the meeting.